 Dietetic Internship Admission Requirements and Completion

-- You Must Be Admitted To The Master of Science in Nutrition and Food Systems Graduate Program at Southern Miss (Either regular or conditional admission) to be considered as a candidate for the Southern Miss Dietetic Internship (DI).
+- You Must Be Admitted To The Master of Science in Nutrition and Food Systems Dietetics Practice Emphasis Graduate Program at Southern Miss (Either regular or conditional admission) to be considered as a candidate for the Southern Miss Dietetic Internship (DI).
 Admission to the graduate program may be granted pending receipt of final undergraduate transcript.
-Please apply for summer term admission.
+Please apply for SUMMER TERM admission into the Dietetic Practice emphasis.

 - A Verification Statement signed by the DPD Program Director.
 If you have not yet completed your DPD, you must be able to submit a Declaration of Intent to Complete Degree signed by the DPD Program Director, and submit the Verification Statement following completion of the program.